USS Liberty incident

 Israel apologized for the attack, saying that USS Liberty had been attacked in error after being mistaken for an Egyptian ship.
-Both the Israeli and United States governments conducted inquiries and issued reports that concluded the attack was a mistake due to Israeli confusion about the ship's identity.
-Others, including survivors of the attack, have rejected these conclusions and maintain that the attack was deliberate.
+Others, including survivors of the attack, dispute this account, and state that the attack was deliberate.
 Thomas Hinman Moorer, the 7th chairman of the Joint Chiefs of Staff, accused President Lyndon B. Johnson of having covered up that the attack was a deliberate act.
+In 2004, Ward Boston, who served as chief counsel to the Naval Board of Inquiry that investigated the attack, signed an affidavit stating that President Johnson and secretary of defense Robert McNamara had ordered that the assault be ruled an accident and to reach the conclusion "that the attack was a case of 'mistaken identity' despite 'overwhelming evidence to the contrary.'"